Hawaii sues Ford, Nissan and Toyota over dangerous air bags

 Spokesmen from Ford, Nissan and Toyota declined to comment on the lawsuit filed late Wednesday.

-Hawaii residents are particularly vulnerable to defective air bags because the state’s humid climate and temperature changes can accelerate chemical breakdown, making the air bags more likely to explode, Levin said.
+Hawaii residents are particularly vulnerable to defective air bags because the state’s humid climate and temperature changes can accelerate chemical breakdown, making the air bags more likely to explode, Levins said.

 However, many car owners are unable to replace the air bags immediately because the dealers don’t have enough parts.

 The lawsuit seeks damages of $10,000 per violation.
-It’s unclear exactly how many Ford, Nissan and Toyota vehicles in Hawaii contain the air bags, but Levin estimates more than 30,000.
+It’s unclear exactly how many Ford, Nissan and Toyota vehicles in Hawaii contain the air bags, but Levins estimates more than 30,000.

 Hawaii was the first state to sue Takata and Honda over defective air bags last year.
-That case is ongoing, despite an effort by Takata to have it dismissed, Levin said.
+That case is ongoing, despite an effort by Takata to have it dismissed, Levins said.

 New Mexico sued Takata and a long list of automakers in January.